-This is an interview with Limerick based promotions crew Macronite that I wrote for Drop D (Representing The Underground In Limerick) but I said I’d post it here so as to have it on the blog as well.
+This is an interview with Limerick based promoters Macronite that I wrote for Drop D (Representing The Underground In Limerick) but I said I’d post it here so as to have it on the blog as well.

 We’ll start at the very beginning I suppose.
 How did Macronite get started?

 Speaking as the Hivemind, some of us were already running nights, most in fact, and then two promotion groups became suddenly homeless.
 Micronite was already established in Dolan’s, and we decided to throw in our lot together and become a collective.

 It turned out to work much better even than we thought – instead of single-genre nights, we can now play the gamut of quality underground electronic music, nobody only listens to one kind of music, right?
 So you get a broad range of music, in a great venue, on a serious sound system, once a month, and we took it from there.
 Or maybe it took us there, we’re not sure.

 We represent the underground.
 We feel it’s not just a clubnight, it’s a proper experience, and also a community.
 We’re constantly working on production details and everything else, trying to make the night the best it can be.
 We want everyone there to go home (at some point after the weekend!) having had one of the best nights ever, by pooling all we have as a collective and working together as a family to do what we love doing – with some of the soundest people in the country, too.

 You’re also responsible for my personal favourite Irish festival the past two years, Bump!
 Was this always a plan from the start, and how difficult is it to run a festival in this current climate?